Alumni Story: Li Xiaoyan

 Falmouth is a small coastal town with beautiful scenery and relatively low living costs, making it a more affordable place for students.

 Why did you choose this degree?

-I attended Guangmei High School in China, and ever since then I’ve pursued the arts.
+I attended the attached high school of Guangzhou Academy of Fine Arts in China, and ever since then I’ve pursued the arts.
 But I wanted to try to get into design – I felt I could inject my artistic instincts into it.